ein-lang/ein/docs/guides/getting-started.md

 ## Initializing a package

-When you run the following command, you should see a `foo` directory under the current directory.
+To initialize your first package, run the following command.

 ```sh
 ein init foo
 ```

+Then, you should see a `foo` directory under the current directory.
 When you switch your directory to the `foo` directory, you should see a `Main.ein` source file and a `ein.json` package configuration file.

 ## Building a package